 Jonas Albertson has an MSc in Mechanical Engineering from Chalmers University of Technology.
 A member of Epiroc’ group management since 2020, he has previously had several leading positions at Atlas Copco.
 Jonas Albertson lives in Örebro.
 Born in 1967.

-Cissi Billgren Askwall is coordinator of a national platform for research news and communication at the Swedish Research Council.
-She was previously secretary general of VA (Public & Science Sweden), a non-profit membership organisation promoting dialogue and openness between researchers and the public, head of communications at the Royal Swedish Academy of Sciences, and a news journalist.
+She has also held the position as secretary general of Public & Science Sweden, VA, a non-profit membership organisation promoting dialogue and openness between researchers and the public, head of communications at the Royal Swedish Academy of Sciences, and a news journalist.

 Cissi Billgren Askwall is a member of the Royal Swedish Academy of Agriculture and Forestry’s.
 She was born in 1966.